EvanHerman/WP-SVG-Icons-WordPress-Plugin/readme.txt

 == Changelog ==

+= 3.2 - January 11th, 2017 =
+* Refactored sections of the plugin.
+* Cleared a few warnings on custom pack upload page.
+* Prepping for re-write.

 = 3.1.8.4 - March 10th, 2015 =
 * Fixed issue with icons not being selectable.
 * Adjusted the limit check for the custom icons.